Force over Distance: Chapter 43

 Colonel?
 Colonel Everett Young.
 That was his name.
 Wasn’t it?

 Cold and pain and the abrasion of clothing over skin and the scrape of bones under cartilage.
 The world gained edge.
-The pull of air into his lungs turned raw.
+The air came raw into his lungs.
 His arms had been dipped in acid, wrists to elbows.

-He waited for a compulsion that didn’t come.
+He waited for compulsion that didn’t come.
 That couldn’t.
 He was missing something.

-The angles made by Scott’s face, lit up blue in the darkness, changed.
+The angles made by Scott’s face changed.
 “Why won’t you help?”

-“I think you misunderstand my purpose here, Matt,” Riley said quietly.
+“I think you misunderstand my purpose here, Matt,” Riley said.

 Riley.